AndriiHeonia/pixfinder/README.md

-Pixfinder is a JavaScript library for object detection.
+Pixfinder is an experimental JavaScript library for object detection.

 ## Table of Contents